rcslab/aurora-bench/README.md

 ```

 Once completed there should be a dependencies directory present in the artifact
-evaluation directory, with the following directorys inside -- rocksdb, ycsb,
+evaluation directory, with the following directories inside -- rocksdb, ycsb,
 mutilate, filebench, progbg.

 **2. Recreating the Figures**